B179675-2024/OSDR_TNBC/activitylog.md

 ## Week 4 | 16/06 - 20/06
 Goals:
-- [ ] Refactor notebook to import functions rather than have blocks and blocks of definitions.
+- [ ] Refactor notebook to import functions rather than have blocks and blocks of definitions. --> wait until component is done to fully refactor and avoid losing time with kernel loading.
-- [ ] Finish a correct run of 100 tissue sim and sample as in Somer for a first attempt at model inference.
+- [X] Finish a correct run of 100 tissue sim and sample as in Somer for a first attempt at model inference.
 - [X] Explore the model 2^(-aX) - b for curve fitting/phase portrait.

 #### Monday 16/06